 “I’ve been fishing here a long time, and I’m now finding stuff I never knew was out here,” Bill says.
 “This new technology is going to really change the game.”

-Simrad’s BSM-2 doesn’t just use one frequency to pull up a bottom image, it uses Frequency Sweeping Pulse Compression technology — also known as “CHIRP.”
+During this Simrad BSM-2 Broadband Sounder review we noticed it doesn’t just use one frequency to pull up a bottom image, it uses Frequency Sweeping Pulse Compression technology — also known as “CHIRP.”
 Coupled with the new lineup of broadband transducers introduced by Airmar, this new platform creates an image that is free of any noise.
 The clear images create more separation on the marks, allowing you to spot individual fish from other targets and the bottom.

 We pulled up onto one of Bill’s spots.
 It was a small wreck consisting of a downed Cessna plane.
 The wreck was tiny, even smaller than the 40-foot Topaz we were riding on.
 Bill drifted across the wreck and slowly motored along each side of it as we watched the screen on the sounder.
 With the BSM-2’s zoom feature we focused on the bottom 200 feet of water and could make out the wings of the plane and the fuselage as it sat on the bottom.
 It was also super evident which side of the wreck the fish were holding on.
 And here’s the best part, we were in more than 500 feet of water.

 The BSM-2’s CHIRP function uses longer pulses, resulting in improved definition at greater depths.
 This eliminates the surface and turbulent water clutter as well as interference within the water column to give you an easier-to-interpret image.
 You never have to crank up the gain to get a good separation of targets.
 There simply is no need.
 You can pick out the predators from the bait and see if that’s a rock on the bottom or a big fish.